ying-tang/help-documentation/_heat/Getting_Started_With_Heat.md

 openstack stack update -t <template file> <stack name>
 ```
 Hope that's useful info, it's definitely how I would try and solve *any* multi-cloud problem.

+** Heat Stack User Roles **

+Within OpenStack you can assign many different roles to a user.
+For example, the normal user may only be assigned the role called Member.
+An administrator may have the role called cloud_admin.

+The purpose of these roles is to define and restrict access to some API calls.
+For example, the users with the Member role assigned cannot change the password for another user, but user with the cloud_admin role assigned can do this.

+OpenStack Orchestration service, Heat, supports its own set of additional roles.

+The Heat service automatically assigns the heat_stack_user role to users that it creates during stack deployment.
+This role has restricted access to some API calls as users created by Heat inside a stack are only for that stack.

+If you wish for a user to be able to manage different stacks (for example, delete and add resources to many running stacks), then you must assign the heat_stack_owner role to this user.
+The heat_stack_owner role has much fewer restrictions on which API calls it can make to Heat.

+Unfortunately, the heat_stack_user and heat_stack_owner roles will cause conflict with each other, so if you have a user with the heat_stack_ownerrole, you must not assign the heat_stack_user role to it, to avoid this conflict.

+The purpose of these multiple roles is to facilitate the use of "Keystone Trusts" as a deferred authentication method.
+If you wish to learn more about this topic, you can read this blog post: http://hardysteven.blogspot.com/2014/04/heat-auth-model-updates-part-1-trusts.html